pipobscure/tc39-proposal-temporal/docs/civildatetime.md

 Creates a new `CivilDateTime` object by overriding specified values to its members.
 The specified values must be numeric if specified.

-## `datetime.withZone(zone : string, filter?: string | number | function) : ZonedInstant`
+## `datetime.withZone(zone : string, filter?: string | number | function) : ZonedDateTime`

-Creates a `ZonedInstant` object from this `CivilDateTime` within a specific time-zone.
-The `zone` must be a `string` specifying an IANA-Timezone or an offset string as defined in [ZonedInstant](./zoned.md).
+Creates a `ZonedDateTime` object from this `CivilDateTime` within a specific time-zone.
+The `zone` must be a `string` specifying an IANA-Timezone or an offset string as defined in [ZonedDateTime](./zoned.md).
 The `filter` argument can be either a `string` in the offset format, a number specifying the seconds offset from UTC, or a function that can be passed to `Array.prorotype.find` to decide which possible result to choose.

-Since a given `CivilDateTime` can specify multiple `ZonedInstant`s with different offsets (near DST changes), this can be used to be unambiguous in which result is selected.
+Since a given `CivilDateTime` can specify multiple `ZonedDateTime`s with different offsets (near DST changes), this can be used to be unambiguous in which result is selected.

 If no `filter` is passed, then the earlier result of potentially multiple is chosen.